ITU-BDSA2024-GROUP31/Chirp/docs/report.md

 <div align="center">
     <img src="./images/ArchitectureDeployment.png" alt="ArchitectureDeployment">
 </div>

+Our architecture is a layered web application with user authentication through GitHub and a secure connection to clients using HTTPS.
+The backend interacts with a SQLite database for persistence.
+The entire application is deployed via Microsoft Azure.

 ## User activities

 To understand the activities a user can perform in our implementation of Chirp, we have prepared two UML activity diagrams.
 One diagram dedicated to the activities of a non-authorized user, and another devoted to illustrate the possible acts of an authenticated user.